-5 Tips for Starting Therapy
+5 Tips for Starting Therapy | A San Mateo Psychologist's Guide

 1.)
 Clarify Your Goals

 Your goals can be as concrete and specific or as vague as you like.
-For some, there's a clear issue they want to address, such as alleviating anxiety, dealing with a breakup, or learning how to set better boundaries in relationships.
+For some, there's a clear issue they want to address, such as therapy for anxiety, dealing with a breakup, or learning how to set better boundaries in relationships.
 For others, they might feel something is off but struggle to articulate it: "I know there's more to life, but I'm not sure how to get there."
 Regardless of how specific your goal is, sharing it can help tailor your therapy sessions to your needs.

 2.)
 Be Open and Honest